Goto

 near Legislative Drive.

 Erected in October 2004.
-Plaques installed on June 02, 2005.
+Two plaques installed on June 02, 2005, the third on June 19, 2014.

 (Click on the picture for larger view)